sanchitchip/BR_AI/README.md

 ![alt text](https://github.com/sanchitchip/BR_AI/blob/main/run_dash.png) <br>
 Copy `http://127.0.0.1.8200/` to your webbrowser to start the app.<br>

-The data displayed is example data attached under `data` in this repository.
+The data displayed is example data attached under the `data` folder in this repository.

 ## What else to know